Table of Contents

 Other historical websites, social media, and email addresses

 Responsibility: Communications Committee

-Policy: It is the policy of MVUU regarding extra inserts in the Order of Practice that they must
+Policy: It is the policy of MVUU regarding extra inserts in the Order of Service that they must

 1. Be approved by the Church Administrator